barumau/pandunia/english/simpli_pandunia_da_fraze.md

 ### Prepositions

-Basic prepositions are useful as special _grammar words_ also in this isolating language.
+Basic prepositions are useful as special _grammar words_ also in this uninflected language.

 **mi na dom.**
 _I with home._